-*And we're not being paid to say that.
-I've used seed balls (aka seed/bee bombs) many times now, and can honestly say they're a great way to grow wildflowers in the garden.
+Seed balls (aka seed/bee bombs) are brilliant.
+I've used seed balls many times now, and can honestly say they're a great way to grow wildflowers in the garden.
 All you do is pop them on top of soil, water if needed, and wait for them to grow.

 If we miss you, you can buy seed balls from a number of retailers online, or find recipes to make your own.
 The wildflower seed 'oddballs' (slightly misshapen seed balls) we'll be giving away are from seedball.co.uk, a company who, like us, want to 'increase the abundance of British wildflowers and wildlife that depend on them.'

-Oddballs provide an ecosystem that deters predators (from eating seeds and shoots), and offers nutrition for optimal growth.
+Seed balls provide an ecosystem that deters predators (from eating seeds and shoots), and offers nutrition for optimal growth.
 This is particularly useful for wildflowers, which take a while to germinate and grow.
-Picture from seedball.co.uk

-The oddballs we'll be handing out contain a mixture of wildflower seeds including: Poppy, Oxeye daisy, Musk mallow, Corn marigold Purple field scabious, Red champion and White cow parsley.
+The seed balls we'll be handing out contain a mixture of wildflower seeds including: Poppy, Oxeye daisy, Musk mallow, Corn marigold Purple field scabious, Red champion and White cow parsley.

 Once in flower, these native plants will provide an important habitat and food source for an abundance of garden wildlife.